Energy Efficient Cooling for Savings and Comfort

 The report issued by the Times states that the use of a ceiling fan will allow you to raise the setting on your home’s air conditioner by up to 12 degrees, without any difference in indoor temperature from just running the air conditioner on its own.
 This certainly provides an opportunity to save a significant amount of money over the span of an entire cooling season.

 An energy savings plan is an important part of reducing cooling costs this summer.
-Fortunately, a few simple strategies can make a big difference in your monthly energy bills.
+Fortunately, a few simple strategies can make a big difference in your monthly Energy Efficient Cooling bills.
 For example, when you want A/C money saving tips, it is clear that using a ceiling fan can help.
 Other strategies to add to your summer energy savings plan include making sure your weather stripping is in good condition, professional A/C maintenance, installing a programmable thermostat and minimizing sun exposure by planting trees or keeping blinds closed.
-If you want to save money this summer, now is the time to put together your energy savings plan.
+If you want to save money this summer, now is the time to put together your Energy Efficient Cooling savings plan.